 Original interviews garnered comments from “The idea of going to Mexico is not something I would foresee” and “That’s not my cup of tea” to “Let me stay here in peace, and let those folks stay on their side of the border.”

 But when the results were unveiled, Oh.
 My.
 God.
 The humanity was visceral.
 But no one grabbed a phone to a book a flight either, despite the offer of a 22% discount by a really pasty white guy.

 As our old friend Bettinger said, “I don’t think they can do what they did.
 I think it’s in part unethical to do that because in the Americas — in Mexico and the U.S. and Canada — we’re very diverse, which is a very good thing.”

 Kudos to Creatives

 Despite the comic relief of the ad itself, travel to Mexico probably will not increase by those who want a border wall.
 But Aeromexico isn’t desperate for visitors to Mexico – passenger traffic throughout Latin America, the United States, Canada, Europe, and Asia – is on a steady incline: The airline boasts of 17.1 million passengers in 2014 and 21.9 million in 2018.

 Perhaps this ad was intended as sarcasm, hurtfully poking fun at Texans, while hoping for an ADDY or a Clio award at the next gala.
 While capitalizing on the latest trend of DNA testing for genealogical purposes, this ad teeters between insulting and unethical, but it does have folks talking.

 David Ogilvy, the father of advertising on Madison Avenue, would often boast, “We sell.
 Or else.”
-Ah, yes, his legacy continues after death — all the way to the bank and back again.We value your comments!
-Please weigh in on our comment section below.
+Ah, yes, his legacy continues after death — all the way to the bank and back again.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com